hlaueriksson/conductofcode.io/_posts/2017-04-30-serverless-with-azure-functions.md

 `project.json`

-> To use NuGet packages in a C# function, upload a *project.json* file to the the function's folder in the function app's file system.
+> To use NuGet packages in a C# function, upload a *project.json* file to the function's folder in the function app's file system.

 {% gist hlaueriksson/7ceeded33ebe530c3456a03ba15ee489 project.json %}